 In the fall of 2019, faculty members from neuroscience, engineering, and biotechnology began a collaboration to facilitate research merging these disciplines on campus.
 This collaboration was kickstarted with three seed grants being awarded by the Initiative on Neurosciences.
 Read about the seed grants here.

 There are numerous research opportunities in the College of Information and Computer Sciences that complement the eclectic goals of the neuroscience disciplines.
 In the spring of 2019, IONs held the annual Interdisciplinary Neuroscience Conference with a focus on neuroengineering, where Andrew Barto, Professor Emeritus, received a Lifetime Achievement Award for his research in reinforcement learning.
 There are many distinguished faculty members in CICS offering opportunities to study advancing computer technologies ranging from artificial intelligence to robotics to software architecture.
+In continuing forging interdisciplinary collaborations, in May 2022, IONs held the first in-person conference since Covid began.
+It was a great success!
+The theme was Neuroscience and Artificial Intelligence.
+New collaborations are in the works incorporating artificial intelligence, neuroscience and women’s health.

 In January of 2020, Neuroscience labs began moving into newly renovated space in the Morrill Science building.
 Seven labs from Psychological and Brain Sciences and Organismic and Evolutionary Biology will be sharing this new space to conduct research and collaborate.
 Along with lab space there are new break spaces, conference area, and faculty offices.